The Truthful Patriot’s Corner

 BEST in progressive rock

-You can “get there,” to a “place” where yin and yang are complementary and you find mental ability and personal peace, either by opening the Corpus callosum between your brain’s neocortical hemispheres or else somewhat by living as Jesus taught.
+You can “get there,” to a “place” where yin and yang are complementary and you find mental ability and personal peace, either by opening the Corpus callosum between your brain’s neocortical hemispheres (which also opens up the “blood-brain barrier.”
+Or else somewhat by living as Jesus taught.
 This means being kind even when it costs, and not judging and hurting people at almost any cost.
 There is also the exercise of simply holding your breath and bearing down, that tends to open the blood/brain barrier and also the Corpus callosum.
 But the main thing is, to affirm life and never death or hate, and to stay firmly centered and grounded as you live your life.
 This is a personal set of ethics I got partly from Buddhism and largely from the Prayer of St. Francis of Assisi, which I keep on my wall to the right of where I write.
 I just wanted to help you all, so I studied comparative religion on and off for 37 years, and this is what I was able to come up with.
 God Bless and Blessed Be. ~ Paul Evans.

 Alan Parsons – Live In Madrid (2004)